tilllit/RL_6-AxisRobot/README.md

 The used algorithm

 ## NeuralNet
-This policy network is designed for a reinforcement learning task where the agent controls a system with multiple joints.
-It takes an input state (e.g., joint angles) and outputs logits for discrete action options for each joint.
+This section describes the used Neural Net which will, after a successfull learning periode, represent the policy of the agent.
+It takes an input state (joint angles) and outputs the logits for the discrete action options for each joint.

 **Parameters:**
 - **`in_dim`**: Dimension of the input state (e.g., 6 joint angles).